 Located on the western side of the Scandinavian peninsula, Norway is considered one of the most picturesque countries in the world.
-The sparsely populated country consists of mountains, forests, rivers and lakes, and with a coastline of more than 2700 kilometers Norway is famous for its spectacular fjords, many of which are over 100 kilometers long.
+The sparsely populated country consists of mountains, forests, rivers and lakes.
+With a coastline of more than 2700 kilometers, Norway is famous for its spectacular fjords, many of which are over 100 kilometers long.

 Public transport in Norway, in general is excellent.
 A monthly pass in a major city is likely to cost around USD 85.
 Taxis start around is USD 12 and then around USD 1.80 per kilometer thereafter.
 Petrol is relatively expensive at around USD 1.90 per liter.